mrjoes/tornadio2/README.rst

 Upgrading from first TornadIO version
 -------------------------------------
-TornadIO has some incompatible API changes.
+TornadIO2 has some incompatible API changes.

 1. Instead of having one rule and a router handler, TornadIO2 exposes transports as first-class Tornado handlers.
 This saves some memory per active connection,